Lies & Truths about the German Prostitution Act

 Lie: Job Centres can force job seekers to take up sex work.

 Truth: Conditions for taking on “reasonable work” do not mean that the unemployed will be placed in jobs or measures to integrate them in prostitution.
 Media reports suggesting otherwise are incorrect.

 Lie: Human trafficking for sexual exploitation has increased since the adoption of the Prostitution Act.

-Although the most recent figure showed a slight increase of 3%, it still represents a certifiable decline of nearly 55% since 2003.
-As the government stated in 2013, from a quantitative viewpoint, the risk potential of human trafficking for the purpose of sexual exploitation in Germany is limited.
+Although figures fluctuate from year to year, it still represents a certifiable decline of over 66% since 2003.
+As the government already stated in 2013, from a quantitative viewpoint, the risk potential of human trafficking for the purpose of sexual exploitation in Germany is limited.
 What did increase, however, is the number of media reports about human trafficking, and thus the impression that the phenomenon itself increased.
-In this context, one should also note the police’s high clearance rates of crimes against sexual self-determination (rape and sexual coercion) and against life (murder and manslaughter), the former consistently above 80%, the latter above 95% (BKA data from 2008 to 2014).
+In this context, one should also note the police’s high clearance rates of crimes against sexual self-determination (rape and sexual coercion) and against life (murder and manslaughter), the former consistently above 80%, the latter around 95% or higher (BKA data from 2008 to 2015).

 +++ Please note: The above paragraphs have been updated to include the most recent available data.
 Versions of this article in other languages do not include this update. +++

 Truth: The Prostitution Act of 2002 has not been evenly implemented in Germany’s federal states and more often than not is circumvented by using by-laws.
 As Rebecca Pates states, “the [Prostitution Act] might in fact have the distinction of being the only federal law intentionally not implemented by Germany’s public administration”.
 A law that isn’t implemented cannot fail.
 QED.